-1. Step into the vehicle and sit down; then fasten the operator seat belt and the passenger seat belts (if applicable) and strap on your approved helmet and require your passenger(s) to do the same (if applicable).
+1. Step into the vehicle and sit down; then fasten the operator seat belt and the passenger seat belts (if applicable) and secure your approved helmet or hard hat (if applicable) and require your passenger(s) to do the same (if applicable).
 Check that the occupant side restraints are secured in place.